-That said, morale did suffer in Germany as allied bombing of German cities picked up.30 The Germans who were bombed, also saw first-hand that the Nazi government could do little to prevent these attacks.
+That said, morale did suffer in Germany as allied bombing of German cities picked up.30 The Germans who were bombed, also saw firsthand that the Nazi government could do little to prevent these attacks.
 Later this made it easier for Germans to accept defeat (unlike WWI where the German army and public felt the government had "stabbed them in the back" by surrendering).

 This brings us to America's decision to firebomb Tokyo.
 These fire bombings killed more people promptly than the bombings of Hiroshima or Nagasaki.
 The war in the Pacific (particularly at Iwo Jima and Okinawa) was horrific (Japanese soldiers not only fought until their death and committed suicide, but demanded local Japanese civilians to commit suicide as well).
-Most Americans, including American military planners, feared that invading Japan would take more than a year and cost 500,000 American lives.31 5-10 m japanese
+American military planners, feared that invading Japan would take more than a year and cost 500,000 American lives,31 and 5 it 10 million Japanese.